Pfizer asks FDA to OK COVID-19 booster shots for all adults

 People are also reading…

 The Biden administration had originally envisioned boosters for all adults, but faced a stinging setback in September when the FDA’s scientific advisers rejected extra Pfizer doses for everyone.
-The panel wasn’t convinced that young healthy people needed another dose, particularly when most of the world’s population remains unvaccinated.
+The panel wasn’t convinced that young healthy people needed another dose, particularly when most of the world’s population remains unvaccinated, and instead recommended boosters just for certain groups — one of a series of decisions about extra doses for all of the three vaccines used in the U.S.

+Also, anyone eligible for a booster doesn’t have to stick with their initial vaccination type and can get a different company’s vaccine, what’s called mixing and matching.

-Still, under today’s policies about 2 of every 3 vaccinated adults is expected to qualify within the next few months -- and many who don’t nonetheless can score an extra shot because most vaccine providers don’t check qualifications.
+About 194 million Americans are fully vaccinated.
+Under today's policies, authorities already estimated about 2 of every 3 vaccinated adults could qualify for a booster within the next few months.
+Many who don't meet the criteria often score an extra shot because many vaccine providers don't check qualifications.

-And regardless of the initial vaccination, the U.S. has cleared getting a booster of a different company’s vaccine, what’s called mixing and matching.
+FDA spokeswoman Alison Hunt said the agency would review Pfizer’s application “as expeditiously as possible,” but would not set a timeline for a decision.
+She also said the FDA hasn’t yet decided whether to convene its panel of outside experts to vet the data.

-If the FDA authorizes Pfizer boosters for all adults, the Centers for Disease Control and Prevention then will make recommendations for how to use them.
+If the FDA authorizes Pfizer's request for expanded boosters, the Centers for Disease Control and Prevention then will make recommendations for how to use them.

 Globally, boosters also are a hodge-podge.
 Some countries restrict them to older or medically fragile people while others have few restrictions.
-Israel, for example, has authorized Pfizer boosters for anyone 12 and older.
+Israel, for example, has allowed Pfizer boosters for anyone 12 and older.
+Canada's health regulator on Tuesday authorized Pfizer boosters for people 18 and older.

 ———